fortrabbit/blog/web-hosting-and-open-source.md

 We don't have the resources to invest heavily in OSS.
 We lack time, energy, and a viable idea to build our own OSS business vehicle.
 Our focus is solely on providing a web hosting solution.
 We aim to create a great product ([new platform in the making](https://new.fortrabbit.com)) that works well and is fun for developers to use.
 We are not aiming for world domination, we can thrive with a tiny market share.

+We bet on a vivid PHP community with many open source frameworks and content management systems.
 We shamelessly use OSS trademarks to advertise our services, demonstrating that our platform is a great match and that we know a bit about running such software.

-## The other side

-So far we have covered software to create websites and associated hosting business models.

-We use a lot of open source software to run our business, our clients are using a lot of open source software to interact with our services too.
-We couldn't do without.
-Some of those open source projects are already well funded.
-But there are others projects that can benefit from funding.
-Open source maintenance can be stressful, lonely and financially unrewarding.
-Where possible, we aim to sponsor open source projects more.
-We also aim to contribute to write well researched feature requests or issues.
+It's tough, having to react on technological and business strategy changes.

+Another example is the license change by Redis.
+Suddenly, we were not allowed to offer Redis to our customers.
+I inquired about conditions without success.
+Luckily, Valkey is a drop in alternative.

 ## In closing

 Now, let's revisit the WP-Engine and WordPress controversy.
 Initially, I sympathized with the idea of a greedy web hosting company profiting from WordPress without giving back.
 Automattic, Matt's company, made $710M in revenue, while WP-Engine made $400M in 2024.
 It seems Matt is not the lone open source maintainer in need of support.
 I can't judge how much WP-Engine has contributed or should have contributed.
 WordPress is a phenomenon I don't gey anyhow.

 Our cost structure is likely very different from traditional hosting providers.
 We have [high infrastructure costs](/infra-research-2024), almost no marketing budget, while most of our energy goes into product development.
 Our ability to contribute back is very limited.

+## The other side

+We use a lot of open source software to run our business, our clients are using a lot of open source software to interact with our services too.
+We couldn't do without.
+Some of those open source projects are already well funded.
+But there are others projects that can benefit from funding.
+Open source maintenance can be stressful, lonely and financially unrewarding.
+Where possible, we aim to sponsor open source projects more.
+We also aim to contribute to write well researched feature requests or issues.